-- To: Ensure this is sent to who you want a reply from or the information to go to.
+To: Ensure this is sent to who you want a reply from or the information to go to.

 If you are asking a questions, putting in more than 1 or 2 people causes confusion.
-It should only be To: the person you need to action/respond. - CC: Is for informing a person/people about something but not for expecting a response. - Subject: Ensure this is completed.
+It should only be To: the person you need to action/respond.

+CC: Is for informing a person/people about something but not for expecting a response.

+Subject: Ensure this is completed.

-Start of Email: Dear ....,
+Start of Email: Dear,

+EXHALL GRANGE SPECIALIST SCHOOL Be your best self

+Close of Email: Kind regards,

+First name

+Full Name

+Role

-Close of Email: Kind regards, First name Full Name Role Exhall Grange Specialist School Easter Way Ash Green Coventry CV7 9JG Telephone : 024 7636 4200
+Exhall Grange Specialist School

+Easter Way Ash Green Coventry CV7 9JG

+Telephone: 024 7636 4200

-- When replying to an email, ensure you 'reply all' if there is more than one person in the 'To:' or 'CC:' - Staff emails to each other and externally, should be limited to 7 am and 7 pm. - Staff are expected to/can respond to parents/carers between 7 am and 5 pm. - An automatic response of "your email will be responded to within 48 hours" must be set up outside these times. - A 'holding' email can be sent if deemed appropriate, 'I acknowledge receipt of your email and will respond within 24 hours or 48 hours'. - When sending emails, ask the question, would a conversation/meeting in person be more appropriate/productive/efficient use of time.
+- When replying to an email, ensure you are careful not to use the 'reply all' if there is more than one person in the 'To:' or 'CC:' if you do not wish your response to be seen or it is personal. - Staff emails to each other and externally, should be limited to 7 am and 7 pm. - Staff are expected to/can respond to parents/carers between 7 am and 5 pm. - An automatic response of "your email will be responded to within 48 hours" must be set up outside these times. - A 'holding' email can be sent if deemed appropriate, 'I acknowledge receipt of your email and will respond within 48 hours'. - When sending emails, ask the question, would a conversation/meeting in person be more appropriate/productive/efficient use of time.